 “That’s fine.
 Could you stop by the grocery store and buy me some fruits?”

 “All right.”
-She talks with her father for a few more minutes before hanging up.
-When she puts her cell phone back into her pocket, she catches Jacky staring at her from the sofa.
-She wrinkles her face at him.
+She talked with her father for a few more minutes before hanging up.
+When she placed her cell phone back into her pocket, she caught Jacky staring at her from the sofa.
+She wrinkled her face at him.
 “What?!”

-“I like to stare,” Jacky replies smoothly, pasting on a cunning smile.
+“I like to stare,” Jacky replied smoothly, pasting on a cunning smile.

-Joanne walks towards the sofa to retrieve her bag.
-Then she grabs her keys from the coffee table before heading for the front door.
+Joanne walked toward the sofa to retrieve her bag.
+Then she grabbed her keys from the coffee table before heading for the front door.
 “So stare.
 I’m leaving.”

-Jacky stands up and walks after her with the towel he used to dry his hair still in his hand.
+Jacky got up and followed her with the towel he used to dry his hair still in his hand.
 “What’s the hurry?”